Radical 149: Variant forms

 The first stroke of this radical character is printed differently in different languages, while in writing, the slant dot form is overwhelmingly preferred.

 In addition, when used as a left component, this character is simplified as 讠 in Simplified Chinese.

+Sinogram

+The radical is also used as an independent Chinese character.
+It is one of the kyōiku kanji or kanji taught in elementary school in Japan.
+It is a second grade kanji.